patternfly/training-scenarios/react-components/toolbar-filter/step1.md

-At its most basic, Toolbars consist of content rows of components.
+Toolbars consist of content rows of components.
 Most toolbars will only be a single row, but each row needs to be housed in a `DataToolbarContent` component.

 1) **Navigate to the `src` folder and open** `src/App.js`{{open}}

 2) **Set up the general structure of an empty toolbar and add the necessary imports**

-Copy the following code into the App.js file, replacing all of the content there:
+Copy the following code into the `App.js` file, replacing all of the content there:

 <pre class="file" data-filename="App.js" data-target="replace">
 import React from &quot;react&quot;;